Suffering and Rebirth

 - deconstructing the appearances themselves – for that we need to understand the two truths

-- deconstructing the deceptive appearance of ourselves who are experience the two truths
+- deconstructing the deceptive appearance of ourselves who are experiencing the two truths

 - deconstructing, in terms of causality, how these appearances are arising – what are various causes for them